johngcrowley/gcs-rs/src/docs/journal.md

 run-time cost, and I'm getting to pass around ownership, and I'm getting to call my `.token()` method for refresh logic.

+This is all lies.
+All of that.
+Has to be dynamic dispatch.
+How would `provider()` know?

 `TokenProvider` is a trait.